Control of spatiotemporal chaos by stochastic resetting: Discrete-time maps under stochastic resetting

 for $n \geq 1$, together with $ \tilde d_0 = d_0 = 1 $.
 Here, the summation on $m$ accounts for averaging over the time elapsed since the last resetting event.

-To simplify our analysis, we assume that the deterministic dynamics are characterized by a Lyapunov exponent $\lambda$ of order 1 or greater.
-This implies that the exponential sensitivity to initial conditions, $ |\delta x_n / \delta x_0| \propto \exp(\lambda n)$, develops as early as $n=1$ and we can neglect the sub-exponential contributions.
+To simplify the derivation of explicit results, we assume that the deterministic dynamics are characterized by a Lyapunov exponent $\lambda$ of order one or larger.
+Under this assumption, the exponential sensitivity to initial conditions, $|\delta x_n / \delta x_0| \propto \exp(\lambda n)$, develops as early as $n=1$ and we can neglect the sub-exponential contributions.
+It should be emphasized, however, that the validity of the results is broader, and the restriction to large $\lambda$ will be relaxed later.
 With this chaotic ansatz in Eq.~(\ref{eq:renewal}), resetting is found to renormalize the Lyapunov exponent according to

 where $r_\rmc := 1- \rme^{-\lambda}$.
 This monotonous decay of the Lyapunov with $r$ indicates that increasing the resetting probability systematically reduces the chaoticity of the dynamics.
 From Eq.~(\ref{eq:Lyapunov_resetting}), it is now clear that $\tilde \lambda$ is independent of the initial condition $x_0$. $\tilde \lambda$ vanishes at a critical resetting rate, $r_\rmc\ <1$, signaling a transition from chaotic to non-chaotic dynamics.
 For $0< r < r_\rmc$, the dynamics retain exponential sensitivity to initial conditions, and there remains a finite probability for trajectories to explore the entire phase space, preserving ergodicity.
-As $r$ approaches $r_\rmc$, the Lyapunov vanishes linearly: $\tilde \lambda \propto (r-r_\rmc)^\mu$ with the dynamical exponent $\mu = 1$.
+As $r$ approaches $r_\rmc$, the Lyapunov vanishes linearly: $\tilde \lambda \propto (r_\rmc - r)^\mu$ with the dynamical exponent $\mu = 1$.
 At $r = r_\rmc$, a dynamical transition takes place: the exponential sensitivity to initial conditions is lost, and the system shifts to non-chaotic behavior.
-For $r \geq r_\rmc$, the dynamics become non-chaotic and we present arguments in the Supplementary Material~\cite{supp} indicating a concomitant loss of ergodicity.
-In this regime, trajectories consistently remain localized near their initial conditions, failing to escape their vicinity.
+For $r \geq r_\rmc$, the dynamics become non-chaotic and we present arguments in Appendix~\ref{sec:ergodicity} indicating a concomitant loss of ergodicity.
+In this regime of vanishing Lyapunov, unlike the standard periodic attractor or fixed point pictures, the trajectories are stochastic and remain confined to sequences that revisit the initial state and its early iteration states.
+Although generically, a Lyapunov exponent can be negative, Eq.~(\ref{eq:Lyapunov_resetting}) predicts non-negative values.
+This is because resetting two copies of the map to their respective infinitesimally close initial conditions hinders trajectories from approaching each other exponentially in time.